 Life Member and 'Roving Ambassador'

 Described by Geoff Shackelford as the ‘Sam Neill’ of hickory golf, Perry Somers is regarded by many as the finest hickory golfer of the modern era.

 He has won numerous national hickory championships, including the Australian (twice), Czech, Danish, Dutch (five times), English (three times), French (twice), German (four times), Scottish and Swedish.
 Perry’s other significant wins include the Berlin Hickory Open (twice), European Hickory Championship (twice) and World Hickory Open.

 In 2012, Perry and Randy Jenson — the best American hickory golfer of the modern era — re-enacted a legendary 1870 match between Old Tom Morris and Willy Park Snr, played on successive days over the Old Course St Andrews Links, Prestwick Golf Club, North Berwick Golf Club and The Musselburgh Golf Club.
 Unlike the original — where Old Tom walked off the fourth green on the final day and into Mrs Foreman's pub, refusing to return to the course due to the abominable behaviour of Willy Park’s supporters — Perry persevered to win 3&2 after being 7 down on the first day.

-Perry’s contribution to Queensland, Australian and world hickory golf is inestimable and we are glad he has accepted the position of HGQ 'Roving Ambassador' and are proud to award him the distinction of 'Life Member'.
+Perry’s contribution to Queensland, Australian and world hickory golf is inestimable and we are glad he has accepted the position of HGQ 'Roving Ambassador' and are proud to award him the distinction of 'Honorary Member'.

 Note: We at Hickory Golfers Queensland like to think of Sam Neill as the ‘Perry Somers’ of the film world.